The 4SPEED™ Method

-“A weakness in any of the 4 key performance metrics limits your potential.”
+“A weakness in any of the 4 physiological determinants limits your potential.”

 General Endurance: Your general endurance is your ability to run for extended periods at an easy pace.
 It requires a well-developed fat metabolism, large glycogen stores, and the resilience of your bones, tendons, ligaments, and muscles to withstand the repeated pounding that is characteristic to running.

 Lactate Threshold: Your lactate threshold (LT) is your ability to process and clear lactate from your system.
 This is of major importance for half marathon and marathon races.
-5K and 10K races are run above your LT and therefore depend more on lactate tolerance.
+5K and 10K races are run above your LT and therefore rely on lactate tolerance as well.
 A high LT lets you access a higher percentage of your VO2max at all distances.

 VO2max Capacity: Your maximal aerobic capacity is your ability to supply your muscles with oxygen at a fast rate.
 It has the largest effect on your running speed for long-distance events.
 In fact, it determines your race pace by a staggering 80%.
 Adaptations occur at the heart, blood, and within the muscles itself.

 Neuromuscular Power: Your neuromuscular power is your ability to generate force quickly.
-While you don’t have to clock the times of a sprinter to find success in long-distance running, your cadence (via ground contact time) and stride length (via plyometric ability) will improve significantly with more neuromuscular power.
+While you don’t have to clock the times of a sprinter to find success in long-distance running, your cadence, stride length, and running economy will improve significantly with more neuromuscular power.